I wanted to thank you for your excellent materials, specifically the LOMS program.

-The reason a non-target school is designated as such is because the firm has determined that the ratio of qualified vs. non-qualified candidates is too low to justify the expense of recruiting on campus.
+The reason a non-target school is designated as such is that the firm has determined that the ratio of qualified vs. non-qualified candidates is too low to justify the expense of recruiting on-campus.

 They figure the best 0.5% of that school will come find us.
 We know it is not easy.
 It is deliberately that way.
 But the good ones won’t let that stop them.

-Now let me link together my two key points from today -- the "learning curve" and the role of the networking when applying from non-target schools.
+Now let me link together my two key points from today — the “learning curve” and the role of networking when applying from non-target schools.

 When you apply from a target school, the first part of the learning curve which correlates with getting the interview is relatively easy.